aclark4life/python-packages-doc/features.rst

 -----------------------

 `pythonpackages.com`_ wants to help encourage folks to use Python 3.
-As such, we have implemented a ``Python 3 Wall of Praise``.
+As such, we have implemented a ``Python 3 wall of praise``.
 It looks like this:

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/python3.png